-You're a culture-lover and you want to see some of the city's great art - but our sweet San Diego weather is calling.
+You're a culture lover and you want to see some of the city's great art — but our sweet San Diego weather is calling.
 Can you enjoy them at the same time?
 Of course!
-We asked three local leaders how they would spend one perfect day wandering around the region's many visual art opportunities, indoor and outdoor, on a wander through San Diego.
+We asked three local public-art experts how they would spend one perfect day discovering some of the region's finest visual art, indoor and outdoor, on a wander through San Diego.

 Director of the renowned Stuart Collection, 19 commissioned artworks on the campus of the University of California San Diego

-As I walk to my car afterwards, I pause a moment to watch Bruce Nauman's neon "Vices and Virtues", one of the works in the Stuart Collection, flashing like a frieze and filling me with almost sinful pleasure.
+As I walk to my car afterward, I pause a moment to watch Bruce Nauman's neon "Vices and Virtues", another of the works in the Stuart Collection, flashing like a frieze and filling me with almost sinful pleasure.

-Executive Director of the La Jolla Historical Society, and former Art Program Manager for San Diego International Airport which boasts impressive permanent and temporary collections of public art
+Executive Director of the La Jolla Historical Society, and former Art Program Manager for San Diego International Airport, which boasts impressive permanent and temporary collections of public art

 My ideal art day entails lingering with a single work for a long time or meandering through a favorite museum at a leisurely pace.
-I've brought along my 1 year old son, so parents out there will know that this itinerary is family-friendly but packs a lot in one day!
+I've brought along my 1-year old son, so parents out there should know that this itinerary is family-friendly but packs a lot in one day!

 We'd eat lunch in Balboa Park, followed by a stroll through the Art of the Open Air exhibit in the Plaza de Panama.
 Then we'd explore creative new presentations of the stellar collection at the Timken Museum.
-With work by Bruegel, Rembrandt and Rubens, the Dutch masters alone make it worth the visit!
+With works by Bruegel, Rembrandt and Rubens, the museum's Dutch masters alone are worth the visit!

-In the afternoon, it's time to catch a performance by Fern Street Circus at San Diego International Airport through the Airport's Performing Arts Residency program.
-Their work in the circus arts is accessible to all audiences.
-It's joyous and fun.
-Finally, take in sunset from the airport's new Rental Car Center.
-Standing below Amy Landesberg's new works, "Swarm" and "Hive," the view is spectacular and the art is even more compelling.
+In the afternoon, it's time to catch a performance at San Diego International Airport through its Performing Arts Residency program, as well as check out the extensive collection of public art throughout the airport.
+Finally, take in the sunset from the airport's Rental Car Center.
+As you stand below Amy Landesberg's works "Swarm" and "Hive," the view is spectacular and the art is just as compelling.

 So you've got one day in San Diego and want to see some art?
 No problem, we've got tons of it!

-First, grab a cold brew coffee from one of the many locally-owned coffee shops in East Village.
-Nearby is San Diego's Central Library, home to some civic treasures.
+First, grab a cold-brew coffee from one of the many locally owned coffee shops in Downtown's East Village.
+Nearby is San Diego's Central Library, home to civic treasures.
 From psychedelic 3D lenticular prints to a human-scale trophy topper, there's some serious artwork to discover.
 Swing by the ninth floor to check out the art gallery, a stunning view of the skyline, and the Hervey Family Rare Books Room.
 Don't miss two of my favorite prints in the collection, William Hogarth's "Gin Lane" and "Beer Street."
 And be sure to take the glass-elevator ride, with its views of the diorama installation "Corpus Callosum."

 Time for a quick beer?
 Try one of San Diego's craft favorites at a local brewery such as Bay City Brewing.
-Afterward, head south to Barrio Logan and Chicano Park, home to one of the world's largest collection of Chicano murals.
+Afterward, head south to Barrio Logan and Chicano Park, home to one of the world's largest collections of Chicano murals.
 When you've had your fill of monumental murals, fill up on tacos at Las Cuatro Milpas, ¡Salud! or one of the other new restaurants opening around the Mercado del Barrio.
 Then walk them off by visiting one of the galleries or boutiques along Logan Avenue between South Evans Street and Sampson Street.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.